top of page

 Fact: Bilateral knee replacement is safe and effective for the right patients.

-This avoids two separate surgeries, reduces overall recovery time, and allows patients to regain mobility faster.
+This approach avoids two separate surgeries, reduces overall recovery time, and allows patients to regain mobility faster.

 Myth 7: Surgery is Risky and Unsafe